sarry7045/sarry7045/README.md

 ## 🧑‍💻 About Me

-🔭 Software Engineer with over 4 Years of Professional Experience in Software Development, Specializing in JavaScript with TypeScript, ReactJs, NextJs, Redux, NodeJs, Python, AWS, SQL, Snowflake, GenAI etc. Committed to delivering high-quality results and make a meaningful contribution and achieve great things.
+🔭 Software Engineer with 5 years of professional experience in developing scalable web applications and backend services.
+Specialized in JavaScript, TypeScript, React.js, Next.js, Redux, Node.js and Python, with hands-on experience in AWS, SQL and emerging technologies such as Generative AI.
+Driven by continuous learning and collaboration to foster innovation.

 🌐 My Portfolio: [suraj.techboy.in](https://suraj.techboy.in/)